rkuma183/wilsonmar.github.io/_posts/2016-09-15-ansible-mac-osx-setup.md

 One can <a target="_blank" href="https://www.youtube.com/watch?v=bjgZ93oEZF0">
 Set Up OS X For Web Development in 10 Minutes</a>.
 Try this for yourself.
 But first on a virtual machine (VMWare Fusion, Vagrant, or Virtualbox).

 If you've already run this, <a href="#SelectApps">click here to skip to view and edit the install specifications further down this tutorial</a>.

+To automate preparation of third-party software for mass deployment onto managed clients:

+   * Autopkg at https://github.com/autopkg/autopkg (requies Git)
+   aims to define the steps in a "Recipe" which can be defined in an understood (plist XML-based) format, run automatically instead of by hand, and shared with others.

+   * Software distribution server software: <a target="_blank" href="https://github.com/munki/munki">Munki</a> (pronounced like "monkey"), Casper, Absolute Manage, etc.
+   <br /><br />

 There are two phases to this:

-   Phase one - supply your password to install Xcode, <a href="#Homebrew">Homebrew</a>, Tap, and Cask, and Ansible
+   1. Phase one - supply your password to install Xcode, <a href="#Homebrew">Homebrew</a>, Tap, and Cask, and Ansible

-   Phase two - supply your password again for Ansible to install what is not commented out in specification files:
+   2. Phase two - supply your password again for Ansible to install what is not commented out in specification files:

+## Dot files and Ansible

    I haven't seen it elsewhere on the internet, so I created an explanation of
    <a target="_blank" href="https://wilsonmar.github.io/mac-osx-config-dotfiles/">